cveda/cveda_mri/anonymization/README.md

 #### `archives/2016-06-29`

 Initial script for all acquisition centres.
 * At this point DICOM tag (0010,0020) _PatientID_ is not removed.
-It is suposed to contain PSC1.
+It is supposed to contain PSC1.
 * DICOM tags (0010,4000) _PatientComments_ and (0020,4000) _ImageComments_ are removed.

 [1]: http://mircwiki.rsna.org/index.php?title=DicomEditor